The Speech to text module explained (STT)

 DTMF input: Toggle this switch if you want to allow the customer to type in a number on their phone to give the input

-Termination: Here you can configure, if the customer should press a certain key once they finished their input.
+Input termination: Here you can configure if the customer should press a certain key once they finished their input.
 You can also choose "None" to not use any key

 Accept only numeric input = false: Do not touch this setting if you expect string input.